ethereum/homestead-guide/source/network/test-networks.rst

 .. note:: Replace ``0x1fb891f92eb557f4d688463d0d7c560552263b5a`` with your account address.

 Save your genesis file and rerun your private chain command.
-Once geth is fully loaded, close it by .

 We want to assign an address to the variable ``primary`` and check its balance.